Skip to main content

 • Flags: Information about any issues or flags raised on the item (see Handling Result Flags).

-• Catalog Data: Rich product information, condition details, and potentially market data (see Understanding Catalog Data in SDK).
+• Catalog Data: Rich product information, condition details, and market data displayed in the Detail View.

 • Event Timeline: A history of events related to the authentication.